Trumpiter-max/Web-Hacking-101/Server-Side/sql.md

 Description of this lab: display the database version string of Oracle

 In this lab, the available number of columns is 2.
-Look at the cheatsheet, try with: `SELECT banner FROM v$version` and the final payload is: `' UNION SELECT banner, NULL FROM v$version--`, then solved the lab.
+Look at the cheat sheet, try with: `SELECT banner FROM v$version` and the final payload is: `' UNION SELECT banner, NULL FROM v$version--`, then solved the lab.

 [Lab 8](https://portswigger.net/web-security/sql-injection/examining-the-database/lab-querying-database-version-mysql-microsoft)